 Just like WMS, Enterprise Resource Planning (ERP) software is an essential component in business operations for distributors and wholesalers.
 It’s a business management solution that allows companies to manage their business processes across all departments in an integrated environment.
 Another benefit includes the ability to share data with relevant parties.
 Although ERP systems provide many similar WMS features, they are not exactly the same.
 ERP is a flexible, rather an all-in-one solution, but WMS may often need to integrate with external modules.
 For example, WMS cannot trigger an update for stock availability from your website.
-However, as we’ve mentioned earlier, WMS solutions can offer inventory optimizations based on real-time data, which is something ERP systems typically don’t do.
+However, as we’ve mentioned earlier, WMS solutions can offer inventory optimizations based on real-time data, which is something distribution ERP software typically doesn’t do.

 Product Information Management

 A Product Information Management (PIM) system doesn’t manage inventory or warehouses.
 However, it is usually bundled with a system that does.
 PIM allows to create and maintain organized, high-quality content.
-A PIM tool can collect data from an ERP system and enrich it.
+A PIM eCommerce tool can collect data from an ERP system and enrich it.
 For example, you can enhance product descriptions, classify products into categories and relate them to specific product catalogs.
 This is especially helpful when you have a very extensive range of products.
-The product data can be then loaded from the PIM solution to an B2B eCommerce software which can then be displayed via your webshop.
+The product data can be then loaded from the PIM solution to a B2B eCommerce software which can then be displayed via your webshop.

 …and then, there’s OroCommerce…